aamckennapro/login-auth/README.md

 Ability to sign up via e-mail, maybe even using Google.
 Can reset password via sending e-mail.
 Add 2FA as an option.
+Currently storing passwords in an unsafe manner (not salted, not hashed).
+Store passwords salted and hashed.

 ## Tech
  - Built with Python and Flask, utilizing Flasks ability to run templates.